-- Internship proposals must be approved by the student’s academic advisor, the Internship Specialist/Faculty Internship Supervisor, and Director of the Career Advancement Center or their designate.
+- Internship proposals must be approved by the student’s Academic Advisor and the Career Advancement Center.

 - 100% commission-based internships will not be approved for academic credit.

-In order to earn credit for an Academic Internship, a student will be required to do the following:
+For an Academic (for-credit) Internship, a student will be required to do the following:

-- Read these Academic Internship Program Guidelines and complete the Academic Internship Interest Form following the Internship Specialist/Faculty Internship Supervisor's advising session and before registration.
+- Read these Academic Internship Program Guidelines and complete the Academic Internship Interest Form following the Internship Specialist's advising session and before registration.

-- Meet with their Internship Specialist/Faculty Internship Supervisor during the semester prior to the internship.
+- Meet with their Internship Specialist during the semester prior to the internship.

 - Complete the Academic Internship Application once the internship is secured and at least one week prior to the add/drop date for classes.
-Materials from the on-site supervisor must also be submitted to the Internship Specialist/Faculty Internship Supervisor and the Career Advancement Center one week prior to the add/drop date for classes.
+Materials from the on-site supervisor must also be submitted to the Internship Specialist and the Career Advancement Center one week prior to the add/drop date for classes.

 - Students must successfully complete the Academic Internship Course alongside the internship experience in order to pass the course.
 Typical assignments include, but are not limited to: learning plan, weekly reflections/discussions, mid-term/final evaluation, verified hour logs, and final portfolio.
 Assignments should include details such as a description of duties performed, relevance of the student’s previous academic training to the internship, and the role their internship plays in the student’s career plan.

-- Assignments must be completed by the stated deadlines and submitted to the online course.
+- Assignments must be completed by the stated deadlines and submitted to the Career Advancement Center.
 Students who fail to timely submit required assignments risk failing the Academic Internship Course.